 Activities Chairperson presents a summary of the activity at next ASC.

-All supplies from event will be returned to storage within 14 days of event.
+All supplies from event will be returned to storage within 14 days of event with a completed inventory sheet.

 Event Procedure/Non- Budgeted Activities:

-Activities will create an event proposal, including tentative time, date, location and financial expenses to the ASC for approval.
+Activities will create an event proposal, including tentative time, date, location and financial expenses to the WCNA for approval.

-Activities Chairperson proposes the event at the next ASC, and GSR’s consent or modify.
+Activities Chairperson proposes the event at the next WCNA, and Group Service Representatives (GSR)s consent or modify.

-Then please follow steps 1 through 7 in above procedures.
+Then follow steps 1 through 7 in above procedures.